Kechieanyanwu/kechieanyanwu/README.md

 <br />
 I’m passionate about using technology to improve the way we interact with the world and with one another.
 I also love connecting with and enabling other builders and technologists.

-- 🔭 I’m currently working on <a href="https://github.com/Kechieanyanwu/kitchenApp-backend"> **KitchenApp** </a>.
-This is a personal inventory management system.

-- 🌱 I’m currently working with Vouchsafe.
+- 🌱 I’m currently building at Vouchsafe.

 - 📝 I regularly write thoughts on being a technologist on my <a href="https://pivotech.substack.com"> **Substack** </a>.